AnthonissenBert/Notes/SlingshotDnD/Quests/The Haunting of Eldermere Tower.md

     The book they seek is titled "Chronicles of Eldermere," and finding it will reveal critical information about the tower's history and the curse they must overcome.

 4. **The Cryptic Spell:** The way forward is blocked by a magical barrier.
 In the library's margins, the party finds notes and diagrams left by a former resident who was attempting to decipher the tower's secrets.
-These clues lead the players to a hidden chamber where they can cast a spell to dispel the barrier.
+These clues lead the players to a hidden chamber where they can cast a spell that deals force damage to a certain crystal to dispel the barrier.
 The spell requires them to collect specific reagents found throughout the library.

 **Rewards:**